bechatman/chatlog-11ty/pages/home.md

 layout: page
 permalink: /index.html
 title: Welcome to the Chatlog
-description: 'Because when you have thoughts, why not put them on the Internet?'
+description: 'Because when you have thoughts, why not put them on the Internet? '
 showDescription: true
 shareImage: /assets/img/open-24-hours.jpg
 tags: